Mieczysław Maneli: ICC: Polish Commissioner

 In June 1963, Đồng told Menali that the 1962 agreement to neutralize Laos did not reflect the "real distribution of power" in Laos, but Hanoi had agreed to it to "show good will" and to prove that "the Western powers can and must talk to us".
-Maneli, unlike the other members of the ICC, was aware of the split within the Politburo: between the "North first" faction who favored focusing on the economic development of North Vietnam, and the "South first" faction, who favored a guerrilla war in South Vietnam to reunite Vietnam in the near future.
+Maneli, unlike the other members of the ICC, was aware of the split within the Politburo: between the "North first" faction, who favored focusing on the economic development of North Vietnam, and the "South first" faction, who favored a guerrilla war in South Vietnam to reunite Vietnam in the near future.

 The two factions roughly corresponded to the Sino-Soviet split.
-The Soviets encouraged the North Vietnamese to focus on economic development to achieve the sort of Utopian society envisioned by Karl Marx which they claimed would lead to South Vietnam peacefully joining North Vietnam sometime within the next 25 years whereas the Chinese argued that the immediate priority should be a revolutionary guerrilla war to reunite Vietnam within the next 5 or 10 years.
-An increasing powerful personality within the Politburo given the ill-health of Ho was the First Secretary of the Communist Party, Lê Duẩn, who was from South Vietnam and most of the other southern Communists who went to North Vietnam after the Geneva Accords particularly resented the partition of Vietnam.
-Supporting Lê Duẩn as members of the "South first" faction were Lê Đức Thọ, the chief of the Vietnamese Party's Organisation Department Nguyễn Chí Thanh, chief of the Political Department in the People's Army of Vietnam.
+The Soviets encouraged the North Vietnamese to focus on economic development to achieve the sort of Utopian society envisioned by Karl Marx, which they claimed would lead to South Vietnam peacefully joining North Vietnam sometime within the next 25 years, whereas the Chinese argued that the immediate priority should be a revolutionary guerrilla war to reunite Vietnam within the next five or ten years.

+Lê Duẩn, who was from South Vietnam and, like most of the other southern Communists who went to North Vietnam after the Geneva Accords, particularly resented the partition of Vietnam, was the First Secretary of the Communist Party.
+He became an increasingly powerful personality within the Politburo given the ill-health of Ho.

-Lê Duẩn was the leader of the "South first" faction whose ardor for war had been greatly encouraged by the victories of the Viet Cong who were steadily taking control of the rural areas of South Vietnam.
-Lê Duẩn saw no reason why North Vietnam should settle for a federation when unification under Hanoi appeared achievable in the near future, but some of his colleagues on the Politburo were fearful of provoking American intervention and favored accepting the peace plan Maneli had presented.
+Lê Duẩn was the leader of the "South first" faction whose ardor for war had been greatly encouraged by the victories of the Viet Cong, who were steadily taking control of the rural areas of South Vietnam.
+Lê Duẩn saw no reason why North Vietnam should settle for a federation when unification under Hanoi appeared achievable in the near future.
+Supporting Lê Duẩn as members of the "South first" faction were Lê Đức Thọ, the chief of the Vietnamese Party's Organisation Department, and Nguyễn Chí Thanh, chief of the Political Department in the People's Army of Vietnam.

+Some of Lê Duẩn's colleagues on the Politburo were, however, fearful of provoking American intervention and favored accepting the peace plan Maneli had presented.
 Ho himself was worried about the possibility of the United States intervening, which would lead to a long and bloody war.
-Like other members of the "North first" faction, Ho was concerned about the possibility that the United States would bomb North Vietnam the same way it previously bombed North Korea and Japan, inflicting massive devastation and losses of life.
-There were sufficient number on the Politburo in favor of the peace plan that Lê did not dare oppose it outright and went through the motions of least considering the peace plan, which seems to have given Maneli an inflated idea of the possibilities of the plan's acceptance.
-As Rapacki had ordered Maneli not to involve in the ceasefire negotiations, he was initially hesitant to do so, but changed his mind in July 1963 when he became convinced that there was a real chance for peace in Vietnam.
+Like other members of the "North first" faction, Ho was concerned about the possibility that the United States would bomb North Vietnam the same way it previously bombed North Korea and Japan, inflicting massive devastation and loss of life.

+There was sufficient support for the peace plan that Lê did not dare oppose it outright and went through the motions of least considering it, which seems to have given Maneli an inflated idea of the possibilities of the plan's acceptance.
+As Rapacki had ordered Maneli not to become involved in the ceasefire negotiations, he was initially hesitant to do so, but changed his mind in July 1963 when he became convinced that there was a real chance for peace in Vietnam.